"Pride of the Foothills" Slogan

 Vista Bonita Ave.

-In this early photo, pepper trees adorn the sides of Vista Bonita Avenue, which would eventually contain Glendora’s first business district.
+Pepper trees adorn the sides of Vista Bonita Ave, which would eventually contain Glendora’s first business district.

 Source: Beautiful Glendora: It’s people and history by Sheldon G. Jackson